Assistant Executive Director - Compliance

 High School: Hardin HS (HARDIN, MT)

-The 2014-15 school year marks Cindy Adsit's 28th year with the WIAA, making her the longest tenured assistant executive director in the association's history.
-As an assistant executive director, Ms. Adsit oversees baseball, basketball, cheerleading, dance & drill and volleyball for the WIAA.
+Cindy Adsit was hired by the WIAA in 1987, making her the longest tenured assistant executive director in the association's history.
+As an assistant executive director, Ms. Adsit oversees baseball, cheerleading, dance & drill, gymnastics, and volleyball for the WIAA.
 She also directs all state championships events, sanctions interstate and international contests, produces the Association's annual calendar and handbook and responds to all out-of-season coaching/participation issues.
 During her career with the WIAA, Ms. Adsit has had the opportunity to oversee every activity and sport under the WIAA jurisdiction, except for football and wrestling.

 Before joining the WIAA, Ms. Adsit worked for the Seattle Parks and Recreation Department and officiated basketball and volleyball.
 She officiated volleyball at all levels, including Pac-10 and international matches.
 Ms. Adsit was the Executive Director of the Northwest Sports Foundation, which promoted sports opportunities for girls and women in the northwest region.
 She organized a girls summer basketball league and served as the Director of Basketball for the 1990 Goodwill Games.

-Ms. Adsit, a native Montanan, competed in intercollegiate volleyball and basketball for Montana State University and received a Bachelor of Science degree in Nutrition in 1978.
+Ms. Adsit, a native Montanan, competed in intercollegiate volleyball and basketball for Montana State University and received a Bachelor of Science degree in Nutrition.
 She was a Master of Science degree candidate in kinesiology at the University of Washington.

-Ms. Adsit, an avid outdoorswoman, gardener, historian of the Indian Wars, and horse owner lives in Ravensdale.
+Ms. Adsit, an avid outdoorswoman, gardener, historian of the Indian Wars, mother of an adult son and horse owner, lives in Ravensdale.